 An owner can also delegate some of the managerial task to outside managers by paying a wage rate of w to each.
 The cost of hiring an outside manager is the wage rate w that will be paid to the manager.
 The benefit is that outside managers will add to the firm's endowment of available managerial time and hence generate managerial effort e.
 Contractual imperfections however require the owner to spend some of her time to monitor the manager.
 We denote the net benefit of delegation per manager by $\xi$ which is in terms of managerial effort units e.
-In other words, an owner that has e product lines over which she distributes her time equally, and hires e managers per each line e has a total managerial effort in line e equal to e per line.
-Recall that e is net of the time the owner needs to spend to ensure that the manager adheres to the arrangements.
-In return, the owner has to pay e managerial effort.
+In other words, an owner that has n product lines over which she distributes her time equally, and hires $m_j$ managers per each line jhas a total managerial effort in line j equal to $e_j = T/n + m\xi$ per line.
+Recall that $\xi$ is net of the time the owner needs to spend to ensure that the manager adheres to the arrangements.
+In return, the owner has to pay $m_j w$ .